Mesabloo/coqide.kak/README.md

 - `coqide_command` is the command used to launch the daemon (which is written in Rust).
   Sometimes, the executable is not in your PATH, so you may want to customize this option using `set-option global coqide_command "<path to coqide-daemon>"`.
   The default value is `coqide-daemon` therefore assumes it is in your PATH.
+- `coqide_gutter_admitted_symbol` is the symbol displayed in the gutter next to any range containing an axiom.
+  This defaults to `?` but is quite ugly, so I recommend changing it.
+- `coqide_gutter_error_symbol` is the symbol output in the gutter next to an error range.
+  This defaults to `!`, but as for the precedent symbol, I recommend changing it.
 - **Colors:**
   - Ranges:
     - `coqide_processed_face` is the `face` used to highlight Coq code which has already been processed by the daemon.